f4exb/sdrangel/plugins/feature/gs232controller/readme.md

 <h2>Introduction</h2>

 The Rotator Controller feature plugin allows SDRangel to send commands to GS-232 and SPID rotators as well as hamlib's rotctld, via a serial or TCP connection.
 This allows SDRangel to point antennas mounted on a rotator to a specified azimuth and elevation.

-Azimuth and elevation can be set manually by a user in the GUI, via the REST API, or via another plugin, such as the Map Feature, the ADS-B Demodulator, or the Star Tracker.
+Azimuth and elevation can be set manually by a user in the GUI, via the REST API, via another plugin, such as the Map Feature, the ADS-B Demodulator, or the Star Tracker, or by controller/gamepads (such as an XBox Controller).

 <h2>Interface</h2>